Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 If you don’t have a streaming service subscription, there’s no excuse as a DJ – you ought to get one.
 In that case, it may make sense to get one that you can also use in your DJing platform, whether or not you currently think that is a good idea.

-If you do have one (Spotify or Apple Music, right?) and you want to give this a go, consider whether you may want to switch to Tidal, Deezer or Amazon Music Unlimited so you can use the same subscription for DJing.
+If you do have one (Spotify, right?) and you want to give this a go, consider whether you may want to switch to Tidal, Deezer or Amazon Music Unlimited so you can use the same subscription for DJing.

 You may also decide it is worth adding a DJ-specific platform such as Beatport or Beatsource, on top of your existing “mainstream” streaming provider.